“The wound is where the light enters.”

 And that can have long-term consequences, some of which we aren’t even aware.
 It can impair our ability to connect—to ourselves, to our bodies, to others, and to the world—in meaningful and healthy ways.
 It prevents us from living the full, rich life we deserve.

-Potential symptoms can be emotional/psychological, physiological, cognitive, and/or behavioral:
+Symptoms can be emotional/psychological, physiological, cognitive, and/or behavioral:

 -